Horacio Quiroga: First marriage

 Between 1912 and 1915 the writer, who already had experience as a cotton farmer and herbalist, undertook a bold pursuit to increase the farming and maximize the natural resources of their lands.
 He began to distill oranges and produce coal and resins, as well as many other similar activities.
 Meanwhile, he raised livestock, domesticated wild animals, hunted, and fished.
 Literature continued to be the peak of his life: in the journal Fray Mocho de Buenos Aires Quiroga published numerous stories, many set in the jungle and populated by characters so naturalistic that they seemed real.

 But Quiroga's wife was not happy: although she had become well-adapted to life in the jungle, the relationship between her and her husband was fraught with discord.
 Clashes between the couple occurred frequently, and although the cause was usually trivial, their excessive arguments became daily setbacks.
-These incidences, accentuated by Quiroga's volatile nature, disturbed his wife so greatly that she became severely depressed.
-Ana María became a new tragedy in Quiroga's life when, after a violent fight with the writer, she ingested a fatal dose of the mercury(II) chloride Quiroga used in his photography.
-Unfortunately, the poison did not kill her instantly; instead, she suffered eight days of agony before finally dying in her husband's arms on 14 December 1915.
-The tragedy of Ana María's painful death plunged Quiroga and his two children, five-year-old Eglé and four-year-old Darío, into dark despair.
+These incidences, accentuated by Quiroga's volatile nature, disturbed his wife so greatly that she became depressed.
+After a violent fight with Quiroga, Ana María ingested a fatal dose of the mercury dichloride that Quiroga used for his photography.
+The poison did not kill her instantly; she died on 14 December 1915.